 This site is set a little ways back inside of an impressively deep canyon.
 The site got its name because one of the main pictograph designs resembles a dragon or pterodactyl.
-Researchers have discovered however that group of pictographs are a collection of five separate images overlapping with each other: One is a bug-eyed person (found in Barrier Canyon sites), the others are of a sheep, a dog and a snake-like creatures.
+Researchers have discovered however that the group of pictographs are a collection of five separate images overlapping with each other: One is a bug-eyed person (found in Barrier Canyon sites), others are of a sheep, a dog, and snake-like creatures.
 Nearby, and under a large overhang is a whole wall of Fremont style pictographs.
 Some symbols look like corn, but there are many counting marks, hand prints, tracks and figures.
 The site has a mix of pictographs from the Fremont and Barrier Canyon styles.
 They were around until 1300 AD.

-A high clearance vehicle is required to reach the site and the canyon can have some quicksand after a good rain but otherwise it is easy to reach and a fantastic site.
+A high clearance vehicle is required to reach the site and the canyon can have some quicksand after a good rain but otherwise, it is easy to reach and a fantastic site.